rdallman/goserver/README.md

 The third line, `t.Execute(w,p)` will simply write the contents of the template in conjunction with our Page `p` as a response to the http request.
-Now that you understand what's going on...
+This might make more sense after you get a chance to look at the template in another minute.
+First let's get our server working, though.

 Inside of `indexHandler` you should have seen a `//FIXME`, make it work.